mez-0/InMemoryNET/README.md

 1. [ConsoleApp1](./ConsoleApp1): An example C# Project that will be executed via the unmanaged code
 2. [InMemoryNET](./InMemoryNET): The unmanaged code to execute .NET

-As well as executing the .NET Assembly, it will patching AMSI and ETW and is intended to be purely a reference piece.
+As well as executing the .NET Assembly, it will patch AMSI and ETW and is intended to be purely a reference piece.

 Referenced projects: